libocca/occa/docs/occa/introduction.md

 "mode: 'Serial'"
 ```

-creates an `occa::properties` object which is then passed to the device. <!-- TODO -->
+creates an `occa::properties` object which is then passed to the device.
 Properties uses JSON format with some shorthand notations found in JavaScript.

 ```js